 - We strongly recommend that all students work in a veterinary practice for a minimum of 6 months prior to starting the course

-- Be able to attend an Open day and if successful an induction day at BGT.
+- Be able to attend an induction day at BGT if successful.

 College times are either 8.45am to 1.00pm for a morning session and 1.45pm to 6.00pm for an afternoon session.
 Sessions run on all week days with Monday, Tuesday and Wednesday morning reserved for first year students.
 These days are subject to change upon progression within the course.